How to start an airport shuttle service

 What other costs do you need to consider?

 As well as your vehicle, you should budget for:

 - Licence fees – to ensure you can drive the vehicle (see below for more information)

 - Administrative costs – for example, registering your business

 - Marketing material – creating a website, making business cards and flyers

-- Payment options – card readers to offer customers an alternative to cash (take a look at our guide to card reader costs)
+- Payment options – card readers to offer customers an alternative to cash (take a look at our guide to card machines for small businesses)

 - Vehicle extras – you may require certain additional features, depending on your target audience.
 For example, families may require booster/child seats to transport children safely